-Row Sector Parameters Description 1 Primary Fishing Locations (Broad Stock Areas) Not applicable 2 Gear Trawl: (provide the percentage) Hook Gear: (provide the percentage) Gillnet: (provide the percentage) Pot/trap: (provide the percentage) 3 Primary homeports and landing ports EXAMPLE: Portland Harbor, Portland, Maine 4 Secondary homeports and landing ports EXAMPLE: Gloucester, Massachusetts 5 Number of participants (due no later than 28 days or 4 weeks after PSC letters are issued to vessel owners.)
-Provide the following information: Total Permits Enrolled in Sector Number of Active Vessels (those enrolled in this sector that are intended to land groundfish):
+Row Sector Parameters Description 1 Primary Fishing Locations (Broad Stock Areas) Not applicable 2 Gear Trawl: (provide the percentage) Hook Gear: (provide the percentage) Gillnet: (provide the percentage) Pot/trap: (provide the percentage) 3 Primary homeports and landing ports EXAMPLE: Portland Harbor, Portland, Maine 4 Secondary homeports and landing ports EXAMPLE: Gloucester, Massachusetts 5 Number of participants (due by the annual sector enrollment deadline set by NOAA Fisheries) Provide the following information: Total Permits Enrolled in Sector Number of Active Vessels (those enrolled in this sector that are intended to land groundfish)

-NOTE: For assistance in preparing the sector information, see the following section Instructions for Completing the NEPA Information.
+NOTE: For assistance in preparing the sector information, see the following section IInstructions for Completing the NEPA Information.

-- Justification for all new exemption requests; justifications for most exemptions approved in FY 2021-22 are not required, but may be included. - New exemption requests should include a citation of the specific regulation(s) from which an exemption is requested.
-If requesting an exemption for a specific gear type, please refer to the regulatory definitions provided later in this document in the section titled Attachment 1: Gear Definitions. - If requesting one of the following exemptions, the sector's justification must include specific information on the use and utility of the exemption: - o Prohibition on hauling another vessel's hook gear. - o Prohibition on hauling another vessel's gillnet gear. - For all exemptions requiring justification, including new exemptions and FY 2021-22 exemptions requiring justification, please answer the following questions: - O How was the exemption used last fishing year?
-Please include information such as how many trips used the exemption, when the trips were taken, and where (statistical area) trips were taken that used the exemption.
-If this exemption is being proposed for future use, please estimate the information. - O How many members and vessels of the sector used the exemption last year?
+- Justification for all new exemption requests; justifications for most exemptions approved in FY 2023-2024 are not required, but may be included. - New exemption requests should include a citation of the specific regulation(s) from which an exemption is requested.
+If requesting an exemption for a specific gear type, please refer to the regulatory definitions provided later in this document in the section titled Attachment 1: Gear Definitions. - If requesting one of the following exemptions, the sector's justification must include specific information on the use and utility of the exemption: - o Prohibition on hauling another vessel's hook gear. - o Prohibition on hauling another vessel's gillnet gear. - For all exemptions - O How many members and vessels of the sector used the exemption last year?
 If you are requesting a new exemption, how many members and vessels anticipate using the exemption if it is approved? - How did, or will, the exemption affect sector fishing operations?
 Please provide an explanation of how the exemption would be implemented, as well as how catch resulting from the exemption would be monitored. - What does the sector expect the resulting impact to be on sector operations?
-For example, will this exemption result in fewer trips being taken, or could it provide an opportunity for vessels to take additional trips? - o Provide supporting data, if available.

-• If a provision of the operations plan was not analyzed in the Amendment 16 final environmental impact statement or subsequent framework EAs, analysis must be provided for inclusion in the NEPA document (§ 648.87(b)(2)(ix)).
+For example, will this exemption result in fewer trips being taken, or could it provide an opportunity for vessels to take additional trips? - o Provide supporting data, if available. - If a provision of the operations plan was not analyzed in the Amendment 16 final environmental impact statement or subsequent framework EAs, analysis must be provided for inclusion in the NEPA document (§ 648.87(b)(2)(ix)).